Types of Financial Support You Can Receive in Addition to SSD

 Medical Insurance – If you are in financially need, you may qualify for Medicaid or another type of state health insurance.
 Some health clinics provide patients with services on a sliding scale.
 Talk to your doctor about your disability application and your financial situation.
 You may be able to receive discount prescriptions or free samples as well.

 Although many people may want to apply for unemployment benefits, this is not a good idea.
 Social Security Disability is based on the idea that your condition prohibits you from being able to work, while unemployment benefits are only available to those actively seeking employment.

-The disability lawyers at Phillips Disability are well-versed in the requirements for getting disability and can help you determine what additional forms of income you may qualify for without affecting your application.
+The disability lawyers at Dayes Law Firm PC are well-versed in the requirements for getting disability and can help you determine what additional forms of income you may qualify for without affecting your application.
 Contact a Phoenix disability benefits lawyer at our law firm today for help applying for benefits or if you have been denied the benefits you need.